zogzog/cubicweb/doc/book/en/tutorials/advanced/part03_bfss.rst

 Step 1: configuring the BytesFileSystem storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To avoid cluttering my database, and to ease file manipulation, I don't want
+To avoid cluttering my database, and to ease file manipulation, I don't want them
-them to be stored in the database.
-I want to be able create File/Image entities
+to be stored in the database.
+I want to be able create File entities for some
-for some files on the server file system, where those file will be accessed to
+files on the server file system, where those file will be accessed to get
-get entities data.
-To do so I've to set a custom :class:`BytesFileSystemStorage` storage
+entities data.
+To do so I've to set a custom :class:`BytesFileSystemStorage`
-for the File/Image 'data' attribute, which hold the actual file's content.
+storage for the File 'data' attribute, which hold the actual file's content.

 Since the function to register a custom storage needs to have a repository
 instance as first argument, we've to call it in a server startup hook.
 So I added